 Damage Form

-There are 4 ways to deal damage in the game: Hit Damage, DoT Damage, Secondary Damage, and Damage Reflection.
+There are 5 ways to deal damage in the game: Hit Damage, Damage Over Time (DoT), Secondary Damage, Damage Reflection, and True Damage.

 Hit Damage